AnamariaJoo/Manual_testing_portofolio/README.md

 ## About me

 My name is Anamaria Joo.
 I have started to take an interest in the software testing area, reason why I have attended a manual testing course.
 My goal is to develop testing knowledge and technical skills.
-On this site I would like to share all the experience I gained.
+On this site, I would like to share all the experience I gained.

 ## Skills
 You can find examples of the described skills in the Examples of my work section.